A Certificate in Community Faith Formation

 JCSTS is unable to offer scholarships or payment plans at this time.
 However, Learning Partners are encouraged to approach their Middle Governing Bodies of the PCUSA or similar bodies in other church structures to ask for their sponsorship and financial support.
 Our goal at JCSTS is to foster connected learning communities built on the recognition that learning is a collective act, not an individual one.

-Interested parties will answer the following biographical and essay questions and submit them through our website by clicking the 'Submit' button below.
+Interested parties will answer the following biographical and essay questions and submit them through our website by clicking the 'Submit' button above.

 The JCSTS selection team will make initial decisions to select the participants in the inaugural cohort by mid-August.

-Invitees will have 2 weeks to complete their registration and make appropriate arrangements for their payment.
+Invitees will have two weeks to complete their registration and make appropriate arrangements for their payment.